leapcode/bitmask-dev/README.rst

 inside your virtualenv, and it will install any new version of your dependencies that is found in pypi.

-Checkout the ``docs/hacking`` sections for more advanced instructions to get you started.
+Check out the ``docs/hacking`` sections for more extense instructions `to get you started`_.

+.. _`to get you started`: https://bitmask.readthedocs.io/en/latest/hacking/

 License